Berwick Academy, Berwick-upon-Tweed

 Berwick Academy (formerly Berwick Community High School) is a coeducational upper school and sixth form located in Berwick-upon-Tweed in the English county of Northumberland. on the border with Scotland.

 Previously a community school administered by Northumberland County Council, Berwick Community High School converted to academy status in November 2011 and was renamed Berwick Academy.
 However the school continues to coordinate with Northumberland County Council for admissions.

 Berwick Academy offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels.

-As of 2020, the school's most recent Ofsted inspection was in 2018, with a judgement of 'inadequate'.
+As of 2025, the school's most recent Ofsted inspection was in 2024, with a judgement of 'requires improvement'.
+The school was rated 'inadequate' in 2018.
+The Guardian reported the school's ongoing struggle with behaviour, funding and staffing in 2017.

+The Academy is currently undergoing a transition into being a secondary school under the Berwick Partnership's new two-tier education system and will be rebuilt with updated facilities and grounds on the same site, at a cost of £42.6 million.

 Alumni

 The alumni of Berwick Academy, previously known as Berwick-upon-Tweed Community High School before 2011 include: